Edit

 Practice Description

-No tool sharing or access to tools outside domain Each agent can access only tools in their expertise domain.
+No tool sharing or access to tools outside domain Each agent loop can access only tools in their expertise domain.
 This practice prevents customer confusion and maintains clear boundaries.
 For example:

-- Refund agents can't use sales tools.
+- Refund agent loops can't use sales tools.

-- Sales agents can't use refund tools.
+- Sales agent loops can't use refund tools.

-Clear tool descriptions Provide precise information about each tool's purpose and tasks to help an agent choose the correct tool and know when to use that tool.
+Clear tool descriptions Provide precise information about each tool's purpose and tasks to help an agent loop choose the correct tool and know when to use that tool.
 Specify required input parameters and add usage guidelines like "Use price in US$".

 Troubleshoot common problems